sustainablesardinia/manifesto/eng/initiative.md

 ==============

-Sardinia Sustainability wants to be a network of people who work towards sustainable development in Sardinia, above all "technical people" who work with
-data: engineers, computer, natural, and social scientists, mathematicians, economists, doctors, archaeologists, linguists...
+Sardinia Sustainability wants to be a network of people who work towards sustainable development in Sardinia by analising and visualising data.
+The initiative is open to anybody: engineers, computer, natural, and social scientists, mathematicians, economists, doctors, archaeologists, linguists...

 How the initiative works
 ------------------------